-- 6.4.3.1 Each school, institute, center or department that needs to comply with this plan shall provide the names of a PoC and backup PoC for their organization.
-When a backup PoC is not designated, the department chair or college Associate Dean of Research will be assumed. - 6.4.3.2 Responsibilities of PoCs (or their delegates): - 6.4.3.2.1 Coordinating policy statement notification. - 6.4.3.2.2 Coordinating export control trainings. - 6.4.3.2.3 Ensuring export control records are properly maintained See Section 11. - 6.4.3.2.4 Participating in the organizational risk assessment. - 6.4.3.2.5 Assisting the Export Control Office in ensuring that compliance activities are completed in a timely and acceptable manner. - 6.4.3.2.6 Participating in audits when their organization is being audited or when other organizations are being audited. - 6.4.3.2.7 Ensuring export control compliance reports are documented, investigated and addressed in a timely and acceptable manner.
+- 6.5.3.1 Each school, institute, center or department that is significantly impacted by this plan should provide the names of a PoC and backup PoC for their organization.
+When a backup PoC is not designated, the department chair or college Associate Dean of Research will be assumed. - 6.5.3.2 Responsibilities of PoCs (or their delegates): - 6.5.3.2.1 Coordinating export control trainings. - 6.5.3.2.2 Ensuring export control records are properly maintained See Section 15. - 6.5.3.2.3 Participating in the organizational risk assessment as needed (see 7.3 for organizational risk assessment). - 6.5.3.2.4 Assisting the Export Control Office in ensuring that compliance activities are completed in a timely and acceptable manner. - 6.5.3.2.5 Participating in audits as needed. - 6.5.3.2.6 Ensuring export control compliance reports are documented, investigated and addressed in a timely and acceptable manner.

-- 6.5 Policy Statement UW's policy statement regarding export control can be found on page 5 of this document.
-A sample policy statement letter is provided as Appendix B. - 6.5.1 Distribution The UW policy statement regarding export control shall be distributed in the following manner: - 6.5.1.1 To Whom PIs in certain departments as identified by their respective PoCs as persons whose research may be impacted by export controls. - 6.5.1.2 By Whom By the ExCO working with the respective PoCs. - 6.5.1.3 How often Every two years (more frequently is acceptable) or when significant changes are made to the policy.
+6.6 Policy Statement - UW's policy statement regarding export control can be found on page 5 of this document.
+A sample policy statement letter is provided as Appendix B.

+- 6.6.1 Distribution The UW policy statement regarding export control shall be distributed in the following manner: - 6.6.1.1 To Whom PIs in certain departments as identified by the OVCRGE as persons whose research may be impacted by export controls. - 6.6.1.2 By Whom By the OVCRGE. - 6.6.1.3 How often At least every two years or when significant changes are made to the policy.

-- 6.6.1 Statement of Delegation for Compliance Officer (if other than the program document) - 6.6.1.1 The UW ExCO and ExCC are designated in section 6.3. - 6.6.1.1.1 If neither person is available to carry out the job duties of the compliance officer, the Associate Vice Chancellor for Research Policy, VCRGE shall assume those responsibilities. - 6.6.1.2 Each affected organization shall appoint a PoC and backup PoC per Appendix A, e-mail or other written manner. - 6.6.2 Copy of Policy The export control policy can be found on p.5. - 6.6.3 Record of Distribution of Policy Statement The organization that distributes the policy statement shall maintain a record of that distribution.
-The record shall contain: - 6.6.3.1 To whom the policy statement was distributed. - 6.6.3.2 When the policy statement was distributed.
+- 6.7.1 Statement of Delegation for Compliance Officer (if other than the program document) - 6.7.1.1 The UW ExCO and ExCC are designated in section 6.3. - 6.7.1.1.1 If neither person is available to carry out the job duties of the compliance officer, the Vice Chancellor for Research and Graduate Education, OVCRGE shall assume those responsibilities. - 6.7.1.2 Each affected organization should appoint a PoC and backup PoC per Appendix A, by e-mail or other written manner. - 6.7.2 Copy of Policy The export control policy can be found on p.5. - 6.7.3 Record of Distribution of Policy Statement The organization that distributes the policy statement shall maintain a record of that distribution.
+The record shall contain: - 6.7.3.1 To whom the policy statement was distributed. - 6.7.3.2 When the policy statement was distributed. - 6.7.3.3 A copy of the record of distribution will be provided to the Export Control Office at the conclusion of distribution.